zaporter/librr_rs/README.md

 # Current Status

 At this point in time (and for many months to come), I **strongly reccomend against** using this library as it is subject to radical API changes while I figure things out.
 If you have a use case you want me to consider, please message me or submit a PR outlining your use case.

+# Known Future API Changes
+- Some functions return T when they should return Result\<T,E\>
+- Cxx currently does not support the Option\<T\> return type.
+Once it does, some functions should return an option instead of an error code
+- Some functions crash due to C++ assert!() statements when they should return errors.
+- This whole thing needs to be refactored into a main package and a *-sys package to adhere to rust naming standards